trimstray/the-practical-linux-hardening-guide/README.md

 ## Introduction

+### General disclaimer

 This Hardening Guide provide a high-level overview of the security hardening GNU/Linux systems.
+It is not an official standard but it _touches_ and _use_ industry standards.

+Before you start remember:

+  > The Practical Linux Hardening Guide also contains my comments that may be  differ from certain industry standards.
+If you are not sure what to do please see [Policy Compliance](#policy-compliance).

+### The importance of Linux hardening

+Out of the box, Linux servers don’t come "hardened" (e.g. with the attack surface minimized).
+It’s up to you to prepare for each eventuality and set up systems to notify you of any suspicious activity in the future.

+### How to hardening GNU/Linux?

+In my opinion you should definitely drop all non-industry policies, articles, manuals and other.
+We have a lot of great GNU/Linux hardening [Policy Compliance](#policy-compliance) to provide safer operating systems compatible with security protocols and security policies.

+  > Primarily you should use Security Benchmarks/Policies which describe consensus best practices for the secure configuration of target systems because configuring your systems in compliance with e.g. CIS has been shown to eliminate 80-95% of known security vulnerabilities.

 ## Policy Compliance

 ### Center of Internet Security (CIS)

-The [Center for Internet Security (CIS)](https://www.cisecurity.org/cis-benchmarks/) is a nonprofit organization focused on improving public- and private-sector cybersecurity readiness and response.
+The [Center for Internet Security (CIS)](https://www.cisecurity.org/cis-benchmarks/) is a nonprofit organization focused on improving public and private-sector cybersecurity readiness and response.

 ### Security Technical Implementation Guide (STIG)